CharlvdM/CV_SFML/readme.md

 [![SFML logo](https://www.sfml-dev.org/images/logo.png)](https://www.sfml-dev.org)

+Disclaimer: This is my copy of the SFML repository found here: https://github.com/SFML/SFML.git.
+The copy is needed to enable my own updates without interfering with the actual SFML repo.
+The rest of this README is as it was written by the author.

 # SFML — Simple and Fast Multimedia Library

 SFML is a simple, fast, cross-platform and object-oriented multimedia API.
 It provides access to windowing, graphics, audio and network.
 It is written in C++, and has bindings for various languages such as C, .Net, Ruby, Python.